 No increase in mortality exists in patients with hypogonadism.
-Morbidity for men and women includes infertility, anemia and an increased risk of osteoporosis.
+The morbidity for men and women includes infertility, anemia, and an increased risk of osteoporosis.
 There does not appear to be a racial pattern.

 The action of the gonadotropin-releasing hormone (GnRH) from the hypothalamus on the pituitary, and the subsequent action of LH and FSH from the pituitary on the testes to stimulate testosterone and sperm production

 In men, low blood levels of testosterone should be increased.
 HRT may be given as a bi-weekly intramuscular injection, as a patch form, or as a gel preparation.
 In Europe, there exist some transdermal testosterone therapies, including gels containing one percent testosterone or in the form of dermal patches containing the active compound.

 Several formulations are available, including a scrotal patch and several patches that may be applied at other sites.
 Patches are changed daily.
 Another treatment option is the prescription of tablets that dissolve in the mouth.
 Additionally, there are hormone implants.

 These cylindrical pellets are inserted under the skin in the abdomen, buttock, or thigh.
 They are given once every three to six months.
 Oral preparations of testosterone are still available but rarely used.

 In women, estrogen should be increased.
 To initiate pubertal development in girls, HRT can be given orally as conjugated estrogen or as a patch applied twice weekly.